rajaravindp/GROQBoT/README.md

 # GROQBoT
-Interact with any website using GROQBoT
+Interact with any website

 Streamlit application is still under development.

+For better performance, feel freee to use OpenAIEnbeddings if you possess an OpenAI API key.